Skip to Main Content

 From example question: social media, mental health, college students

-Tip: Most research questions will have 2-3 ideas.
+Tip: Most research questions will have 2-3 main ideas.

 2. Brainstorm similar terms (related words or ideas, synonyms) for each main idea.